-Ready to play the original tunes live, Lisa assembled her new San Francisco-based group, fronting the group on bass and vox.
+Ready to play her original tunes live, Lisa assembled a new San Francisco-based group, fronting the band on bass and lead vocals.
 The band was gaining momentum when Engelken accepted the role as Yitzhak in the San Francisco production of the rock musical Hedwig and the Angry Inch.
 Lisa was awarded the Bay Area Theatre Critics Circle Award for Best Supporting Actress for her portrayal as Hedwig’s boyfriend.
-By the time her stint with Hedwig had ended, her bandmates from her original project had dispersed across the globe.
+By the time her stint with Hedwig had ended, bandmates from her original project had dispersed across the globe.

 With Hedwig over, Lisa continued to gig some, but (re)turned her focus to her second passion: Italian literature & culture.
 She obtained an M.A. in Italian Language & Literature (2005) and accepted a Lecturer position in the Italian Program at San Francisco State University.
 Lisa continues to teach privately and in a language school in North Beach.
 She also serves as a translator, proofreader and Italian/English interpreter.

 Whilst on Italian Cultural Institute Fellowship to Italy, Lisa attended two glorious weeks of the Umbria Jazz Festival.
 It was then that she decided to cut the jazz vocal album (Caravan) with the goal of returning to perform at Umbria Jazz.
 Soon after her return Stateside, Lisa experienced the shock of losing a brother and biggest supporter of her music.
 Her loss spurred her to begin writing the arrangements for Caravan.
 Lisa solicited tenor saxophonist/composer David Alt to tutor her in theory & harmony.
 Six months later Lisa entered the Bay Records studio in Berkeley to record the basic tracks to Caravan.